Appointment / Promotions

 - Summary sheets and numeric ratings from house officers, available from MedHub.

-- Summary evaluations of CME lecturers — but only include if this is the main part of your teaching.
+- Summary evaluations of CME lecturers — but only include if this is the main part of your teaching, in aggregate format, and for this individual.

 Checklist Summary Cover Form